AlaBouali/bane/bane/ddos/README.md

 <p>This method initiates the DDoS attack by sending HTTP requests to the target URL with random headers and data.
 It operates in a separate thread.</p>

 <h2>Example Usage</h2>
-<p>To use the <code>http_puncher</code> class, create an instance of it by providing the required parameters, and it will start launching DDoS attacks in the background.
+<p>To use the <code>HTTP_Puncher</code> class, create an instance of it by providing the required parameters, and it will start launching DDoS attacks in the background.
 Here's an example:</p>

 <pre><code>
-from bane.ddos.utils import http_puncher
+from bane.ddos import HTTP_Puncher

-# Create an instance of http_puncher
+# Create an instance of HTTP_Puncher
-ddos_attack = http_puncher(
+ddos_attack = HTTP_Puncher(
     u="https://example.com",
     send_files=True,
     cookie="CustomCookie",